revaturelabs/interviewquestions/Python/Python-Classes and Objects/Classes and Objects.md

 > Option b) False.
 <details><summary> <b>Explanation</b> </summary>

->  __init__() is a private method and a constructor in python.
+>  `__init__()` is a private method and a constructor in python.
   </details>
 </details>

 ---
-19. John is creating a class named "Dog", which has __init__() method that has one parameter as "name".
+19. John is creating a class named `Dog`, which has `__init__()` method that has one parameter as "name".
 He forgets how to create a "getName()" method that returns the name when the method is called and a "setName()" method which sets the value for 'name' parameter.
 Given below is an incomplete piece of code, help john to make his code working.
 Provide your logic in the given spaces.
 ```python3
 class Dog:
     def __init__(self, name=None):